MyGet/MyGetDocs/Docs.Site/Docs/Reference/FAQ.markdown

 </div>

 [Upgrading to a paid subscription](http://www.myget.org/plans) will automatically unlock the private feed.
 Another option is to make the feed public and restore access.
 Note that making the feed public will make it accessible to everyone.

+## I get a 409 Conflict when pushing packages to my MyGet feed

+The *409 Conflict* status code can be returned because of several reasons:

+* The package size is too large for the current [subscription](http://www.myget.org/plans).
+E.g. the Free plan only supports packages <= 100 MB.
+Check the package size and your subscription plan quota.
+When the feed owner created a private feed and you are on a plan that has lesser quota, MyGet will apply your subscription quota.
+For example, when you are on the Free plan and are pushing packages to a private feed created by someone on a Starter plan, packages can still only be <= 100 MB.
+* The feed is over quota for the current [subscription](http://www.myget.org/plans).
+Check the feed quota and your subscription plan quota.
+* You enabled any of the following package settings for your feed.
+Verify the package settings for the feed you are pushing to.
+  * **Forbid overwriting of existing packages?** - this will forbid overwriting packages that already exist on your feed (same package id and version)
+  * **Forbid packages which are non-compliant with Semantic Version?** - this will forbid uploading packages that are not compliant with [Semantic Versioning](http://www.semver.org).
+E.g. a package version like 2.0.234.255 will not be supported.

+MyGet will return a detailed error when pushing packages with a full description of the issue.
+If your NuGet client is not showing this error, use the *-verbosity Detailed* switch.

 ## Does MyGet support Mono?